roguehistory/DIGH-HIST3812/content/en/docs/1-coursedescription.md

 It's going to be uncomfortable.
 There will be things we try here that will not work.
 That's why the assessment for this course is built around the _process_, not the final _product_.

 ### Text/Tech
 To the best of my ability, all materials will either be open access materials on the web or materials made available to us through MacOdrum Library or the University.
 You will not be required to purchase any set text or software.

+There are no required texts for this course.
+Note: All listed materials without a link can be found on the HIST/DIGH 3812 course page in ARES through Carleton’s Library services.
+Book Chapters are available there as PDFs, and are also on reserve.
+Please Note: All selected readings are subject to revision and change, depending on course direction/needs.

 ### Class format